Capm96/Blog/content/blog/etfs.md

 Day 2: Stock market is worth $2,200.
 (1,000 Apple shares * $1.2) + (1,000 Microsoft shares * $1). </br>
 Day 2: Boat is worth $22.
 (10 Apple shares * $1.2) + (10 Microsoft shares * $1).

-Both the stock market and our boat increase 10% in value!
+Both the stock market and our boat increased 10% in value!
 And just like this movement, our boat will follow every single one of the stock market’s footsteps.

 Over time the hope is that we rise, just like that first graph we saw.
 This could take many years.
 But, as we saw, the tendency is that economies grow with time, and so their stock markets are expected to rise too.